 |Winterial Camping Cookware||1.5lbs (680g)||Backpacking||$$|

 |MSR Quick 2 System||1.76lbs (793g)||Backpacking||$$$|

-The 11 best camping cookware sets in 2019
+The best camping cookware sets for car camping in 2019

 MSR’s Alpine 4 Stainless Cook Set is heavy duty enough to withstand cooking on a variety of heat sources, including an open flame.
 The three separate pots come with a lid that doubles as a plate.
 What the Alpine 4 has in durability comes at the cost of more weight – at just over 3 lb. for the entire set, it’s not something you’ll be wanting to carry far in your pack.
 For trips when weight isn’t a problem, such as car or RV camping, the Alpine 4 cook set is hard to beat for versatility and price.

 - No frying pan

 If storage capability is a top priority, the Bugaboo Base Camper from GSI Outdoors is a great choice.
 Both pots, the pan, and cutting board nest inside the largest pot for easy storage.
 The nylon lid with built-in strainer is guaranteed not to crush even stacked underneath other gear.
 Teflon coating on the insides of the pots and pan keeps even tough-to-clean foods like eggs from sticking to the pan.
 For trips where water is in short supply, easy clean pots are a must.

 - Will not crush or dent in storage